-Program Objective HE Timeframe Status Program H-1a: Continue to inspect housing in response to complaints, and work with property owners to bring units up to current housing code standards.
-Objective H-1a: Through code enforcement efforts and funding assistance, the County will seek to facilitate the rehabilitation of 19 housing units in fair or dilapidated condition in the County or in the Cities that are occupied by low- (7 units), very low- (8 units), or extremely low- income (4 units) households during the planning period.
-Ongoing Code Enforcement Division diligently respond to complaints and pursue abatement of all violations Program H-1b: To the extent permitted by law, implement a program to enable non-profit organizations to apply for the use of up to 10 percent of new funds annually to fund projects and programs designed to correct health and safety hazards in owner-occupied and renter-occupied housing that is reserved for low-, very low-, or extremely low-income households.
+Program H-1a: Continue to inspect housing in response to complaints, and work with property owners to bring units up to current housing code standards.
+Objective H-1a: Through code enforcement efforts and funding assistance, the County will seek to facilitate the rehabilitation of 19 housing units in fair or dilapidated condition in the County or in the Cities that are occupied by low- (7 units), very low- (8 units), or extremely low income (4 units) households during the planning period.
+Ongoing Partially Complete and Ongoing - Code Enforcement Division diligently respond to complaints and pursue abatement of all violations.
+Program H-1b: To the extent permitted by law, implement a program to enable non-profit organizations to apply for the use of up to 10 percent of new funds annually to fund projects and programs designed to correct health and safety hazards in owner-occupied and renter-occupied housing that is reserved for low-, very low-, or extremely low-income households.
 Objective H-1b: The County will seek to make available up to 10 percent of new Affordable Housing Fund money annually to leverage federal, state, and other public and private housing rehabilitation funds.
 December 31, 2016 In 2014, the County released a NOFA for small grants (\$20,000) for this purposed.
 All funds were used.
-The County will continue to fund these kind of projects as they are presented.
+The County is working on rehab program guidelines and will have the program ready to apply for grant funding.

 Program H-1c: In addition to the priorities identified in Policy AG/LU-118, assign high priority to abatement of illegal vacation rentals, ensuring that existing dwelling units are used as residences, rather than tourist accommodations.
-Objective H-1a: (see above) Ongoing Code Enforcement Division diligently respond to complaints and pursue abatement of all violations Program H-2a: Prioritize the use of funds for development of Affordable Housing Combination District (AHCD) sites and Napa Pipe, and continue to work with interested parties to encourage their development of the sites under the AHCD provisions.
+Objective H-1a: (see above) Ongoing Completed and Ongoing - Code Enforcement Division diligently respond to complaints and pursue abatement of all violations.
+Program H-2a: Prioritize the use of funds for development of Affordable Housing Combination District (AHCD) sites and Napa Pipe, and continue to work with interested parties to encourage their development of the sites under the AHCD provisions.
 The County will seek to work with a developer to process a development application on at least one AHCD site during the planning period.
-Objective H-2a: The County will seek to facilitate the development of lower income units by prioritizing its Affordable Housing Fund monies to assist affordable housing development on Affordable Housing (:AH) Combination District sites and supporting affordable housing on the Napa Pipe site, with the objective of permitting and assisting development of at least 113 Ongoing Mid Penn housing is moving ahead with plans for the first of three affordable sites at Napa Pipe.
-Mid Penn is putting together the financing plan and
+Objective H-2a: The County will seek to facilitate the development of lower income units by prioritizing its Affordable Housing Fund monies to assist affordable housing development on Affordable Housing (:AH) Combination District sites and supporting affordable housing on the Napa Pipe site, with the objective of permitting and assisting development of at least 113 affordable units during the planning period (32 moderate, 30 low-, and 51 very low-income units, with a goal of half of the very low-income units serving the extremely low-income level) Ongoing Ongoing - Mid Penn housing is moving ahead with plans for the first of two affordable sites at Napa Pipe.
+Mid Penn is putting together the financing plan and is discussing Napa Pipe's future with the City of Napa and the developer.
+County staff has met with Pacific Union College in Angwin to assess their plans for additional housing on the :AHCD sites, but no formal plan has been submitted.